leonardoobaptistaa/FeedbackMe/README.md

 "Negative Feedback Alert Message" = "Do you want to tell us how to improve our app and make you happy? :)";
 "Negative Feedback Button Yes" = "Sure!";
 "Negative Feedback Button No" = "No";

+"Name" = "Name"
+"E-mail" = "E-mail"
+"How can we improve?" = "How can we improve?"
 ```

 ## Contributions